iechor/docs/content/desktop/extensions-sdk/dev/api/dashboard-routes-navigation.md

 ---
 title: Navigation
-description: Docker extension API
+description: iEchor extension API
-keywords: Docker, extensions, sdk, API
+keywords: iEchor, extensions, sdk, API
 ---

-`ddClient.desktopUI.navigate` enables navigation to specific screens of Docker Desktop such as the containers tab, the images tab, or a specific container's logs.
+`ddClient.desktopUI.navigate` enables navigation to specific screens of iEchor Desktop such as the containers tab, the images tab, or a specific container's logs.

 For example, navigate to a given container logs: